 What exams will I take?

 - Elementary Algebra Exam The elementary algebra exam measures your ability to perform basic algebraic operations and to solve problems that involve elementary algebraic concepts.
-This exam consists of 12 multiple-choice questions and is untimed.
+This exam is untimed.

 - Reading Comprehension Exam The reading comprehension exam measures how well you understand what you read.
 Some of the questions ask you to decide how two sentences are related, while others ask you specific questions about reading passages of varying lengths.
-This test consists of 20 multiple-choice questions and is untimed.
+This test is untimed.

 - Sentence Skill Exam Two types of questions are given in this test.
 You will be asked to correct a sentence by choosing a word or phrase to substitute for an underlined portion of a sentence.
 In the other type of question, you will be asked to rewrite a sentence in a specific way without changing the meaning.
-This test consists of 20 multiple-choice questions and is untimed.
+This test is untimed.

 - Arithmetic Exam The arithmetic exam measures your ability to perform basic operations and solve problems that involve fundamental arithmetic concepts.
-This test consists of 17 multiple-choice questions and is untimed.
+This test is untimed.

 - College-Level Mathematics Exam The college-level mathematics exam assesses your proficiency in intermediate algebra through pre-calculus.
-This test consists of 20 multiple-choice questions and is untimed.
+This test is untimed.

 How long does the test take?